 For the year ended September 26, 1998, selling, general and administrative expenses increased by \$99.8 million to \$209.0 million from \$109.2 million for the year ended September 27, 1997.
 Of the \$99.8 million increase, approximately \$91.9 million is attributable to newly acquired businesses.
 As a percentage of net sales, selling, general and administrative expenses increased from 13.0% in 1997 to 16.1% in 1998.
 This percentage increase relates to the Garden Products and Pet Products businesses acquired during fiscal 1998.
-These businesses have significantly higher operating costs as a percentage of sales than Distribution.
+These types of businesses have significantly higher operating costs as a percentage of sales than Distribution.
 Selling, general and administrative expenses as a percentage of net sales from existing operations decreased slightly from 13.0% for fiscal 1997 to 12.9% for fiscal year 1998.
 As branded products become a greater percentage of total sales, selling, general and administrative expense as a percentage of net sales should continue to increase.

 For the year ended September 26, 1998, the Company recorded other charges totaling \$11.0 million.
-Of these charges, \$6.7 million related to the closure of 11 of the Company's branch locations.
-Of the \$6.7 million of exit-related costs, \$4.1 million related to costs incurred during the close down process which were in excess of normal operation processes due to the fixed nature of certain costs.
-This level of expenditures is not expected to reoccur in the future once the Company has finalized its branch restructuring plan.
-These charges also included \$1.0 million for severance costs associated with a workforce reduction, \$0.7 million to write off certain inventory and supplies which were determined to be economically impractical to use at other Company facilities, \$0.5 million for the disposal of improvements and equipment, and \$0.4 million for lease costs, property taxes and facilities maintenance costs to be paid by the Company during the periods subsequent to the termination of operations.
+These charges related principally to (1) the closure of 11 of the Company's branch locations and (2) costs associated with professional and due diligence expenses principally related to a potential major acquisition that was not completed.
 Of the 11 operations which were closed, seven were related to Distribution's pet supplies business; five in the Western U.S. and two in the Northeast market.
-The closure and consolidation of these operations into other existing branches was principally due to the acquisition of regional pet retailers by two major pet retailers, and in the Northeast market the decision by one major retailer to purchase a larger percentage of their products directly from manufacturers into its retail store locations or distribute these products through internal distribution centers.
+The closure and consolidation of these operations into other existing branches was principally due to the acquisition of regional pet retailers by two major pet retailers, and in the Northeast market the decision by one major retailer to purchase a larger percentage of their products either directly from manufacturers into its retail store locations or distribute these products through internal distribution centers.
 As a result of these actions, the overall market for the Company's pet supplies business in these geographic areas was reduced.
+The costs to realign and integrate the affected operations amounted to approximately \$6.7 million.
 The Company believes that the closure of these locations will enable it to serve its customer base more cost effectively.
-The closure of two of the Company's Southern California garden distribution branches was done in conjunction with the transfer of certain business previously shipped from the Company's Central California facility.
+The closure of two of the Company's Southern California Distribution branches was done in conjunction with the transfer of certain business previously shipped from the Company's Central California facility.
 The operations of these three branches were consolidated into a larger existing facility in Southern California.
 The Company believes that the move will reduce shipping costs within California while at the same time provide better service to its customers.
-The remaining branches which were closed related to the Company's vegetable seed distribution operation in Celaya, Mexico, and the consolidation of the Pennington Seed operation in Arkansas into the Company's branch in Arkansas.
+The remaining branches which were closed related to the

+Company's vegetable seed distribution operation in Celaya, Mexico, and the consolidation of the Pennington Seed operation in Arkansas into the Company's branch in Arkansas.
 The Celaya branch was part of a larger acquisition made by the Company several years ago.
 Since the sale of vegetable seed has never been part of the Company's core business and revenues have remained modest with little growth potential, the Company elected to exit this business.
-These actions were expected to reduce the impact of lost profits associated with the loss of customers due to the above events by reducing future selling, general and administrative expenses by approximately \$3.0 million annually to keep such costs in line with projected operating levels.
-These cost reductions were realized beginning in fiscal 1999.
-Of the remaining \$4.3 million charge, \$2.2 million relates to costs associated with professional and due diligence expenses principally related to a potential major acquisition that was not completed.
-The remaining \$2.1 million relates to package design and product launch costs incurred pursuant to a test program initiated and completed in fiscal 1998 which are not expected to recur in future